amarjeetkhera/Predictive-Modeling-for-Agriculture/README.md

 ## 📄 Project Overview

 This project is focused on building a predictive model to classify different crops based on the soil conditions.
 The contextual idea behind this project is to leverage data analysis and machine learning methods to help farmers choose the best crops suitable for the chemical composition of their soil.
-The original idea of this project is based on the un-guided project offered by DataCamp.
+The inspiration is based on the un-guided project offered by DataCamp.
 Although DataCamp instructs the users to implement this project using the Sci-kit learn library for model building, in this repository a different approach has been implemented which utilises a custom-built function for the Logistic Regression model.

 ## 📂 Description